FernandesReon/Jenkins-practice/README.md

 # Jenkins-practice

-created this repository just to practice Jenkins.
+## Created this repository to practice Jenkins
+- With GitHub
+- GitHub automatic
+- email sending.